SoftwareAG/cumulocity-agents-netcomm/README.md

 * Installation of IPK file failed because of missing the package sigunature.
 How can I fix it?

-1) Disable the package signature check on your Netcomm device by navigating to System > System Configuration > Firmware signature.
+1) Disable the package signature check on your NetComm device by navigating to System > System Configuration > Firmware signature.

 2) (**Recommended**) Prepare a signature key pair and build a signed package with the following instruction.